99sono/DockerBuildFiles/dev-image/README.md

 # Docker Compose Template — Dev Environment (Illustrative)

 Purpose
 This template demonstrates how one might run the final assembled development image produced by this layered build (typically from Layer 04).
 It is intentionally minimal and focused on the dev environment only, removing unrelated services (e.g., Redis, Postgres).
-This setup participates in the shared `development-network` to enable communication with other development-related services like Ollama.
+This setup participates in the shared `development-network` to enable communication with other development-related services like Ollama via container hostnames.

 What this template is (and is not)
 - It is a starting point for consuming the final image outside of this repository’s build workflow.